San Francisco station

 Train station in San Francisco, California, U.S.

-San Francisco 4th and King Street station (previously 4th & Townsend), also known as the Caltrain Depot, is a train station in the SoMa district of San Francisco, California.
-It is presently the northern terminus of the Caltrain commuter rail line serving the San Francisco Peninsula and Santa Clara Valley.
-It is also the eastern terminus of the N Judah and E Embarcadero, (Note: The E Embarcadero is presently suspended.) as well as a stop along the T Third Street of the Muni network.
+San Francisco station (also known as the Caltrain Depot and 4th and King station) is a train station in the SoMa district of San Francisco, California.
+It is the northern terminus of the Caltrain commuter rail line serving the San Francisco Peninsula and Santa Clara Valley.
+It is also served by Muni Metro; it is the eastern terminus of the N Judah and an intermediate stop on the T Third Street.
 The station is additionally the projected terminus for the first phase of the California High-Speed Rail project and a station once Phase 2 is completed.

 History

 Southern Pacific's 3rd and Townsend terminal was replaced in 1975 by the current station.

 The station is in the Mission Bay/China Basin area, bordered on the north by Townsend Street, east by 4th Street, and south by King Street.
 All 13 tracks approaching from the west presently terminate here, just short of 4th Street.
 The facility opened on June 21, 1975, replacing a station built in 1914 at 3rd and Townsend, one block away to the east.

-4th & King is one block from Oracle Park, the home ballpark of the San Francisco Giants of Major League Baseball.
+The station is one block from Oracle Park, the home ballpark of the San Francisco Giants of Major League Baseball.
 Caltrain runs extra trains on game days to shuttle fans to and from the ballpark.

 The Muni light-rail extension to the station was opened in 1998.

 Future

-The Portal project (formerly the Downtown Rail Extension) to the rebuilt Salesforce Transit Center includes the construction of an underground 4th and King station.
+The Portal project (formerly the Downtown Rail Extension) to the rebuilt Salesforce Transit Center includes the construction of an underground platform serving through tracks.
 The underground portion will be adjacent to the current station on the Townsend Street side, but Caltrain will continue using the surface platforms.
 Until that time, California High-Speed Rail trains are planned to utilize the existing station with modifications for that service.

-Following the opening of the Portal project, California High-Speed Rail service will be extended to the new Transbay Terminal, though most trains are intended to stop at the underground 4th and Townsend as an additional, secondary stop for San Francisco.
+Following the opening of the Portal project, California High-Speed Rail service will be extended to the Salesforce Transit Center, though most trains are intended to stop at the underground 4th and Townsend as an additional, secondary stop for San Francisco.

-Dreamstar Lines intends to launch an overnight passenger train service from 4th and King Street Station to Los Angeles-Union Station in 2025.